Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 - number of sentences

 #### 3.3.3 Back Channel Data Frame
-This data frame is organized by unique speaker
+This data frame is not re-indexed and includes the following information:
+- information about the back channel and it's speaker
+	- unique speaker ID
+	- speaker type (P/C/E)
+	- speaker gender (M/F)
+	- back channels
-		- contains speaker, speaker type, speaker gender, the lines with back channels, the line speaker, the segment utterance number, the filename, the line speaker type, and the line speaker gender
+- information about the line speaker and the file
+	- line speaker
+	- segment utterance number
+	- filename
+	- line speaker type
+	- line speaker gender